 JW Marriott Hotel Hanoi offers luxury and indulgence in Hanoi and yet is only a Rewards Category 4 Marriott Bonvoy hotel.
 Located in Hanoi’s new Central Business District, adjacent to the National Convention Center, JW Marriott Hotel Hanoi is a modern hotel.
 The only disadvantage of this hotel is that if you are a tourist, the location is out of the way, around a 45-minute taxi to the old part of Hanoi.
-While the taxis here are cheap, maybe $10 USD each way, the fact that you can’t walk too many of the tourist areas is a pain.
+While the taxis here are cheap, maybe $10 USD each way, the fact that you can’t walk too many tourist areas is a pain.

 On the bright side, this JW is glam.
 Luxury rooms and spacious suites offer floor-to-ceiling windows with views of Vietnam’s capital city or of the lake.
-There is an excellent spa or you can go for a swim in the indoor pool, or exercise in the 24-hour fitness center.
+There is an excellent spa, or you can go for a swim in the indoor pool or exercise in the 24-hour fitness center.
 Dine at renowned restaurants within the hotel or enjoy an evening of live Jazz at their club.

-The executive club lounge here is excellent with great food and excellent service, it is comparable to Ritz-Carlton club lounges within America and the setting and food and drink is impressive.
+The executive club lounge here is excellent, with great food and excellent service.
+It is comparable to Ritz-Carlton club lounges within America, and the setting and food and drink is impressive.
 Located on the 6th floor and with those lovely floor-to-ceiling windows, this lounge is big with loads of seating.

-In the morning, breakfast has a large selection of cold and hot items plus you can order hot items from the menu, such as eggs any style, sausages and bacon, hash browns and grilled tomatoes, etc.
+In the morning, breakfast has a large selection of cold and hot items, plus you can order hot items from the menu, such as eggs any style, sausages and bacon, hash browns and grilled tomatoes, etc.

-Hot food in the evening must be ordered from a menu and the evening menu includes items like Tapas with prawns, beef, and chicken.
-The evening buffet includes items like sushi; sun-dried tomatoes, dried fruit, cheese, and cakes.
-Alcoholic and non-alcoholic drinks are also available in the evening from an open bar and include beer wine and spirits with a good selection.
+Hot food in the evening must be ordered from a menu, and the evening menu includes items like Tapas with prawns, beef, and chicken.
+The evening buffet includes items like sushi, sun-dried tomatoes, dried fruit, cheese, and cakes.
+Alcoholic and non-alcoholic drinks are also available in the evening from an open bar and include beer, wine, and spirits with a good selection.

 6. Sheraton Hanoi Hotel

 Located on the edge of Hanoi’s West Lake, Sheraton Hanoi Hotel is just a quick drive to the bustling downtown of Hanoi City.
-In fact, you can walk to the Old City area but it will take you around an hour and as there is nothing much in the immediate vicinity, the location of this hotel is not ideal, much like the JW Marriott.
-Within Hanoi, you can explore the nearby Old Quarter, home to Hoan Kiem Lake, Hanoi Opera House and go shopping.
+In fact, you can walk to the Old City area, but it will take you around an hour, and as there is nothing much in the immediate vicinity, the location of this hotel is not ideal, much like the JW Marriott.
+Within Hanoi, you can explore the nearby Old Quarter, home to Hoan Kiem Lake, Hanoi Opera House, and go shopping.